gpieffet/msps/README.md

 The directory *1osh* inside *examples* contains the results of 5 docking simulations, each with 9 poses.

-We request the classification of the all the *5 x 9 = 45* conformations into 4 clusters.
+We request the classification of the all the *5 x 9 = 45* conformations into 4 clusters:
 ```
 $ prep_cluster 1osh ligC 4
 ```
-The center structures of each of the 4 clusters are written to the file *1osh_ligC.pdb*.
+The center structures of each of the 4 clusters are written to the file *1osh_ligC.pdb* and you can now use these ligand conformations as starting structure for the MD simulations of your protein - ligand complex.